Aktualisiert: 20. Aug.

 Any guesses yet?

 First, fermented vegetables and other fermented foods have been around for thousands of years.
-The traditional method of making them was to ferment them in some stoneware or in wood, and eventually in glass.
+The traditional method of making them was to ferment them in some stoneware, in wood barrels, and eventually in glass.

 Never before, they've been done in plastic containers.